Harish-Chandra pairs in the Verlinde category in positive characteristic: Technical Background

 For definitions of tensor categories, braided tensor categories, symmetric tensor categories and symmetric tensor functors the reader is referred to \cite{EGNO}.
 Here, we present some examples.

 \begin{example}

 \begin{enumerate}

-\item[(a)] The simplest examples of symmetric tensor categories are $\Vec$ and $\sVec$ which are, respectively, the categories of finite dimensional $\k$-vector spaces and finite dimensional $\k$-vector superspaces (the latter only existing if $p > 2$).
+\item[(a)] The simplest examples of symmetric tensor categories are $\Vec$ and $\sVec$ which are, respectively, the categories of finite dimensional $\k$-vector spaces and finite dimensional $\k$-vector superspaces.
 Here, the braiding is just the swap map and the signed swap map, respectively.

 \item[(b)] Similarly, the category of finite dimensional representations over $\k$ of a finite group $G$ is a symmetric finite tensor category over $\k$ with braiding given by the swap map.
 More generally, the category of finite dimensional comodules over a commutative Hopf algebra $H$ is a symmetric tensor category as well.